Scholarships:

 Master's and PhD in Natural Language Processing

 The Natural Language Processing Laboratory of the Center for Computing Research (CIC) of the National Polytechnic Institute (IPN), Mexico City, Mexico, offers a limited number of scholarships to international students for earning Master's or PhD degree in Computer Science with a thesis in the area of Natural Language Processing.
-After earning a Master's degree, the students are encouraged to apply for the PhD level, and (if they pass) the scholarship is extended accordingly.
+After earning a Master's degree, the students are encouraged to apply for the PhD level, and (if they pass; usually they do) the scholarship is extended accordingly.

 Topics include, but are not limited to, all areas of Natural Language Processing (NLP), Computational Linguistics (CL), Human Language Technologies (HLT), and related areas.
 See our publications and defended theses for examples of our research interests.